chtoucas/Narvalo.NET/docs/engineering/new-project.md

 ### Portable Class Library

+The "long" term goal is that PCL projects do not reference a PCL profile but rather a .NET Standard.

 We target at least .NET 4.5, Windows 8 and Windows Phone 8.1:
 - **Profile259** (.NET Framework 4.5, ASP.NET Core 1.0, Windows 8, Windows Phone 8.1, Windows Phone Silverlight 8):
   * NuGet PCL: `portable-net45+netcore45+wpa81+wp8`